 Piezometric lake depth (the distance from the piezometric water level in the ice hole to the bottom of the lake) is measured at each sampling hole at least one day before a limno run is performed.
-Lower the Aqua-Vu underwater camera until the bottom of the lake is visible through the above-water viewing system.
-Gently lower the camera until it touches the lake bottom and record the piezometric water level in the sampling hole.
-If the Aqua-Vu cord is not long enough to reach the bottom of the lake, attach a sample messenger to the end of a tape measure and lower the messenger to the lake bottom.
-Record the piezometric water level in the sampling hole.
-Note: Adjust the depth measurement to account for offset due to messenger.
+Gently lower a weight tied to the end of the measuring tape until it touches the lake bottom and record the distance to the piezometric water level in the sampling hole.
+Be sure to add the distance of the weight from the end of the tape measure.